richardvlas/Optimizing_ML_Pipeline_MS_Azure/README.md

 - Creating a dataset in Azure ML
 - Setting up parameters for AutoML to find the best model and paramters

-The best model found by AutoML was a VotingEnsemble having training accuracy of **xxx%**.
+The best model found by AutoML was a VotingEnsemble having training accuracy of 91.68%.

 A VotingEnsemble is an ensemble machine learning model that combines the predictions from multiple other models.
 The VotingEnsemble class used by AutoMLConfig object defines an ensemble created from previous AutoML iterations that implements soft voting, which uses weighted averages.

-The hyperparameters for this optimized model are as follows:
+The AutoML generated an ensemble of 5 ML models consisting of XGBoostClassifier and LightGBM classifier.

+A sample of hyperparameters for one XGBoostClassifier in the ensemble is shown below:

 - **xxx**

 ## Pipeline comparison
-Both models performed similarly with respect to the training accuracy with HyperDrive giving the accuracy of 91.4% and AutoML with accuracy of 91.8%.
-The advantage of AutoML is that it allows to test a large variaty of ML algoritms in compare to a single algorithm tuned by HyperDrive.
-This is the real advantage as we can easily evaluate so many algorithms and make sure we selected the right one.
+Both models performed similarly with respect to the training accuracy with HyperDrive giving the accuracy of 91.697% and AutoML with accuracy of 91.68%.
+The advantage of AutoML is that it allows to test a large variety of ML algoritms when compared to a single algorithm being tuned by HyperDrive.
+This is a real advantage as we can easily evaluate many different algorithms and make sure we selected the right one.

 ## Future work
 Some areas of improvement are the following: